sonus21/rqueue/docs/faq.md

 layout: default
 title: FAQ
 nav_order: 8
-description: Rqueue FAQ
+description: Frequently Asked Questions about Rqueue
 permalink: /faq
 ---

-## How can we handle different type of messages by a single listener?
+## How can we handle different types of messages with a single listener?

-There are times when you want to use the same message listener to execute different types of asynchronous tasks.
-In such cases you can create a superclass and multiple subclass for this class, in the listener you should use the superclass and subclass objects in enqueueing.
+Sometimes, you may need a single message listener to handle various asynchronous tasks.
+To achieve this, define a superclass and subclasses for different message types.
+In your listener, enqueue instances of these subclasses using the superclass.

 **Define Message Classes**